Information About

 Advisors

-All medical content has been provided by Stanford School of Medicine and is overseen by Wes Alles, PhD, Director of the Health Improvement Program (HIP), and Yann Meunier, MD, Health Promotion Manager of the HIP, Stanford University, Palo Alto, CA. All medical content updates come under the direction of the Stanford Health Improvement Program.
+All medical content has been provided by Stanford School of Medicine and is overseen by Wes Alles, PhD, Director of the Health Improvement Program (HIP), Stanford University, Palo Alto, CA. All medical content updates come under the direction of the Stanford Health Improvement Program.

 Stanford Research

-In 2001, Medforma partnered with the SPRC to speed delivery of its superior health behavior change program, the Stanford Health Continuum, into the American workplace.
-From its headquarters in Palo Alto, CA, the SPRC provides ongoing research and consultative support for Medforma and its client companies.
+In 2001, Medforma partnered with the HIP to speed delivery of its superior health behavior change program, the Stanford Health Continuum, into the American workplace.
+Current Medforma programs have their basis in the rich research and tools developed by the HIP.

 Management